ansonl/topo-map-post-processing/minimal-toolchange-gcode.md

-# MFPP Minimal Toolchange G-code File
+# MFM Minimal Toolchange G-code File

-You must supply MFPP a file containing a minimal toolchange G-code sequence for your printer.
+You must supply MFM a file containing a minimal toolchange G-code sequence for your printer.

 This toolchange is used when a toolchange is needed but the existing Prime Tower and toolchange G-code cannot be located or used.